On the regularity of solutions to the Hamilton-Jacobi equations for the N-body problem: Introduction

 \subsection{Busemann Functions, Horofunctions, and the Gromov Boundary in Hamilton-Jacobi Theory}

-As already highlighted in \cite{MadernaVenturelli_HyperbolicMotions}, hyperbolic solutions fit naturally into the framework of the Gromov boundary and other compactifications of of the configuration space of the $N$-body problem, and for this reason have attracted a growing attention in the recent literature (see e.g. \cite{BurgosMaderna_GeodesicRays,MR4121133,zbMATH06723100,MR4331257,MR3868425,arXiv:2408.00877, zbMATH07765044,MR4600219,PolimeniTerracini} and references therein).
+As already highlighted in \cite{MadernaVenturelli_HyperbolicMotions}, hyperbolic solutions fit naturally into the framework of the Gromov boundary and other compactifications of the configuration space of the $N$-body problem, and for this reason have attracted a growing attention in the recent literature (see e.g. \cite{BurgosMaderna_GeodesicRays,MR4121133,zbMATH06723100,MR4331257,MR3868425,arXiv:2408.00877, zbMATH07765044,MR4600219,PolimeniTerracini} and references therein).
 In particular, consider the noncollision configuration space $\Omega$ endowed with the Jacobi-Maupertuis' metric associated with the $N$-body problem (a position-dependent rescaling of the Euclidean metric).
 For a given energy level $h>0$, this metric $j_h$ can be written in coordinates as n

 which is proportional to the standard Euclidean (mass-weighted) metric $g_m$.
-Free-time action minimizers are then precisely the minimal geodesics of $j_h$, and in particular our expanding solutions correspond to geodesic rays (i.e. geodesics defined for all $t \ge 0$).
+Free-time action minimizers are then precisely the minimal geodesics of $j_h$, and in particular our expanding solutions correspond to geodesic rays (i.e. geodesics that extend infinitely in one direction while remaining minimizing at every finite time-section).
 Each such geodesic ray can be thought of as converging to a point at infinity, and the collection of all these \emph{endpoints at infinity} is the \emph{ideal boundary} (or \emph{Gromov boundary}) of $(\Omega, j_h)$.
 To describe these boundary points more concretely, we recall the notion of \emph{horofunction}, which is a convenient tool in metric geometry for capturing directions at infinity.

 A \emph{horofunction} is a type of function that arises in the study of the asymptotic geometry of metric spaces.
 It encodes how distances grow at infinity and plays a key role in defining boundaries at infinity (such as the Gromov boundary).
 More precisely, let $(X,d)$ be a proper metric space (meaning all closed balls are compact), and fix a base point $x_0 \in X$.
 For each point $x \in X$, consider the function